Skip to content

 The Old World redstart has a grayish-brown back and a reddish-orange tail, while the American redstart has a black back and an orange tail.
 Despite being warblers, the American redstart and the Old World redstart are not closely related.

-They evolved independently in different parts of the world, which is why they have distinct characteristics and appearances.
+They evolved independently in different parts of the world and have distinct characteristics and appearances.
 Their common name, “redstart,” might suggest a similarity, but their genetic makeup and evolutionary history are not connected.

 It is interesting to observe how similar names can be misleading, as these two birds share a.